scorputty/infra_mac/README.md

 # Notes
 This is work in progress...
+Ruby GEMS don't update very good, looking in to that.

 # Extra info
 ## The `dotfiles` command